 The Company has determined that it operates in one business segment, pharmaceutical products.
 The accompanying unaudited consolidated financial statements of the Company have been prepared in accordance with U.S. generally accepted accounting principles and applicable Securities and Exchange Commission regulations for interim financial information.
 These financial statements do not include all of the information and footnotes required by U.S. generally accepted accounting principles for complete financial statements.
 The unaudited financial statements should be read in conjunction with the audited financial statements and related footnotes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2007.
 The accompanying consolidated balance sheet at December 31, 2007 has been derived from the audited financial statements at that date.
 In the opinion of the Company's management, all adjustments (consisting of normal recurring adjustments) considered necessary for the fair presentation of interim financial information have been included.
-Operating results for the interim period.
+Operating results for the interim period presented are not necessarily indicative of the results that may be expected for the year ending December 31, 2008 or for any future interim period.
 The consolidated financial statements include the accounts of the Company and its wholly owned subsidiary.
 All significant intercompany accounts and transactions have been eliminated.
+The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and disclosures made in the accompanying notes to the financial statements.
+Actual results could differ from those estimates.